JosephCatrambone/pixelbox/README.md

 There are two ways to use your own image hash methods:

-1) Replace the encoder_cpu.onnx file with your own trained model.
+1) Replace the image_similarity.onnx file with your own trained model.
 The inputs should be channel-first 128x128 RGB images and the outputs should be a 1D vector of floats between -1 and 1.
-See image_hashes/convnet.rs for constraints.
+See image_hashes/efficientnet.rs for constraints.
 2) Replace the 'hash' in the 'semantic_hash' table of your database.
 This should be an array of u8s as described above.
 You will not be able to drag-and-drop images for search if using this approach, but after finding a seed image you can right-click and do 'find similar'.